 Quick tip: For a quick and easy way to peel kiwi, cut the ends off first.
 The rest should be a cinch.

-Slow down the development of saggy, wrinkled skin by spooning sunflower seeds over salad.
+Slow down the development of saggy, wrinkled skin by spooning sunflower seeds over salad or yogurt.
 These seeds are replete with vitamin E -- a powerful antioxidant that decelerates the aging of skin cells, keeping us looking younger longer.
 Vitamin E is also known for its ability to diminish the appearance of scars.

 Serving size: 2 tablespoons

 Quick tip: Pair unsalted sunflower seeds with raisins for a snack that strikes a perfect balance between savory and sweet.

 Choose turkey over other lunchtime meats for its high concentration of zinc.
 "This mineral maintains collagen and elastin fibers that preserve skin's elasticity and firmness," says Moores.
 The healthiest variety to ask for at your grocery's deli counter?
 Roasted or smoked; flavored turkey, such as honey turkey or turkey pastrami, contains sugar and salt additives.